Nepalese royal massacre: International

+Some media outlets described the massacre as the highest-profile murder of a royal family since the killings of the Romanov family of the former Russian Empire in 1918.

+Investigation

-When Dipendra was unconscious, Gyanendra maintained that the deaths were the result of an "accidental discharge of an automatic weapon" within the royal palace.
+Gyanendra initially maintained that the deaths were the result of an "accidental discharge of an automatic weapon" within the royal palace.
 Later, he said that he made this claim due to "legal and constitutional hurdles" since under the constitution and by tradition, Dipendra could not have been charged with murder had he survived.
-A full investigation took place and Dipendra was found responsible for the killing.

 A two-man committee comprising Chief Justice Keshav Prasad Upadhyaya and Speaker of the House Taranath Ranabhat carried out a week-long investigation concerning the massacre.
 The investigation concluded, after interviewing more than a hundred people including eyewitnesses and palace officials, guards, and staff, that Dipendra was the perpetrator of the shooting.